 December 30th 2013

-In 1910, Charles Henri Willi arrived in London.
-The following year he opened a cosmetic surgical practice which operated quite legally from 1911 to 1961 without Willi having any medical qualifications whatsoever.
+Charles Henri Willi opened a cosmetic surgical practice which operated quite legally in London from 1911 to 1961 without Willi having any medical qualifications whatsoever.

 November 11th 2013